 The daughter of a Great Lakes fisherman, Katelyn was raised with a close relationship with Wisconsin’s outdoors and a genuine appreciation for marine resources.
 Her love and respect for our waterways grew during her childhood sailing classes and throughout her time as a kayak guide on Lake Michigan’s coastline.
 Katelyn received a B.S. in International Relations from Boston University in 2006.
 During that time, she interned at human rights organization Free Tibet Campaign in London and then at an environmental law firm in Dublin.
 Katelyn received a juris doctorate from California Western School of Law in 2009.
 She worked at an environmental and mining law firm in central Chile and studied international human rights and asylum law in Malta.
 Before sailing north and relocating to the Pacific Northwest, Katelyn enjoyed a year long legal internship with the San Diego Coastkeeper, where she focused on coastal protection and clean water law.
 Today, Katelyn manages Soundkeeper’s Clean Water Act Enforcement Program, while working to protect the Puget Sound both from inside the Soundkeeper office and outdoors on the water.
 Katelyn is a member of the state bars of California and Washington.

 Growing up in New England, Andy began sailing on the waters of Narragansett Bay, RI at age 10.
 For as long as he can remember Andy has had a deep passion for the ocean and a drive to study, protect, and share it with others.
 Earning his first captain’s license at age 18, Andy has captained vessels including rescue towboats, sailing charters, and environmental sampling boats.
 This career has allowed him to travel up and down the Atlantic Coast from New England to the Turks and Caicos Islands and the Northern Pacific from Seattle to Dutch Harbor, AK.
 Andy did his undergraduate work at Clemson University where he graduated with a BS in Psychology and a minor in Communications.
 He has been living here in the Puget Sound region since 2006 and recently graduated from the University of Washington School of Marine and Environmental Affairs.
 His graduate work focused on volunteer monitoring networks for Harmful Algal Blooms in Puget Sound and he worked as a research assistant for NOAA’s Northwest Fisheries Science Center.
-Andy now brings over 15 years of experience in the marine industry and his academic training as a social scientist and policy analyst to Puget Soundkeeper Alliance where he plans to engage with the local boating community to reduce pollution and help to foster stewardship of the Washington waterways.
+Andy now brings over 15 years of experience in the marine industry and his academic training as a social scientist and policy analyst to Puget Soundkeeper Alliance where he engages with the local boating community to reduce pollution and help to foster stewardship of the Washington waterways.
 In his free time Andy can be found sailing on the Puget Sound, surfing Washington’s outer coast, and hiking and skiing the peaks of the North Cascades.

 Boat Skipper & Patrol Coordinator